MateuszStefek/mateuszstefek.github.io/_posts/2019-03-03-Java-habits-in-Kotlin.md

 }
 ```

-but in Kotlin these are not needed, as you can use more first-class-citizen functions:
+but in Kotlin these are not needed, as you can use first-class-citizen function types:

 ```kotlin
 fun doStuff(callback: (Item) -> Any) {